Infinite grids in digraphs: Grids in thin ends

 \begin{example} Let $D_{\ell}$ be a digraph on $3\ell+1$ rays: $R_0=x_0x_1\ldots$ and $R_i^k=x_0^{i,k}x_1^{i,k}\ldots$ for $1\leq i\leq 3$ and $1\leq k\leq\ell$.
 For all $1\leq i\leq 3$ and $1\leq k< \ell$, we add edges $x_jx_j^{i,1}$ and $x_j^{i,k}x_j^{i,k+1}$ for all even $j\in\mathbb N$ and edges $x_j^{i,1}x_j$ and $x_j^{i,k+1}x_j^{i,k}$ for all odd $j\in\mathbb N$.
 Then the $3\ell+1$ rays lie in the same end and it is easy to see that there are no more than $3\ell+1$ pairwise disjoint rays in that end.
 So it has in-degree $3\ell+1$.
 The underlying undirected graph of $D_\ell$ is precisely the graph $Y(\ell)$ from Stein's example \cite{S2011}*{Example 3.2.3}, and thus it does not contain a subdivision of the underlying undirected graph of a hexagonal grid of width $2\ell+2$.
 Thus, $D_\ell$ cannot contain a hexagonal grid of width $2\ell+2$ as a subdivision. \end{example}

 The bound from Theorem~\ref{thm:Kasper} that leads to the value of $k(n)$ in Corollary~\ref{cor:thinEnds} is much larger than $\frac{3}{2}n-1$, the value that we obtain from Example~\ref{ex:thinEnds}, which is the best lower bound that we have so far.
-Thus, our bound in Corollary~\ref{cor:thinEnds} is not sharp and motivates the following problem.
+Thus, the optimal value for $k(n)$ remains unclear.
+This motivates the following problem.

-\begin{problem} Let $k\in\mathbb N$.
-Determine the smallest value $f(k)$ such that every digraph with an end of in-degree $f(k)$ contains a subdivision of the hexagonal grid of width $k$. \end{problem}
+\begin{problem} Let $n\in\mathbb N$.
+Determine the smallest value $k(n)$ such that every digraph with an end of in-degree $k(n)$ contains a subdivision of the hexagonal grid of width $n$. \end{problem}